 In addition to providing care for adults of all ages, Dr. Wang, as a board-certified geriatrician, offers expert geriatric clinical care to older adults, with a focus on whole-person healing (through holistic therapeutic approaches and lifestyle choices) and reduction of medication use whenever possible.
 The practice of good geriatric medicine emphasizes attention to the biological, social, and psychological determinants of health, not at all unlike the principles underlying the practice of integrative and functional medicine.

-Dr. Wang serves as a consultant to older patients’ primary care physicians and collaborates with them to help his patients stay active in the community and achieve healthy aging.
+Dr. Wang serves as a geriatrics specialist, collaborating with older patients’ primary care team, to help his patients stay active in the community and achieve healthy aging.